gitlabhq/gitlab-runner/docs/install/docker.md

 ## SELinux

-Some distributions (CentOS, RedHat, Fedora) use SELinux by default to enhance the security of the underlying system.
+Some distributions (CentOS, Red Hat, Fedora) use SELinux by default to enhance the security of the underlying system.

 Special care must be taken when dealing with such a configuration.